Learning Outcomes

 Key Term: local authority search

-A search of the local authority’s records to uncover planning, environmental, and statutory matters affecting the property.
+A search combining the local land charges register (LLC1) and standard enquiries (CON29), with optional enquiries (CON29O), to uncover planning, environmental and statutory matters affecting the property.

 Land Registry Search